Writing blog posts is time consuming.

 Interestingly enough when you begin to write a piece, ideas and facts you’ve read about will surface.
 Those facts you’ve tucked away in your brain from reading related content creates the perfect resource for your writing.

-2. Write More Often
+3. Write More Often

 If you’re finding it hard to write as much as your blog requires, don’t feel bad, that’s one of the biggest complaints bloggers have.

 I know you’re probably thinking that you can’t keep up with what you write now, how can you write more?

 Try stepping back a little and devote a few weeks to simply writing a personal journal.
 Write in your journal every day, several times a day.
-You don’t have to spend a lot of time at this, but do writing something each day.
+You don’t have to spend a lot of time at this, but write something each day.